tadhgboyle/tab/README.md

     - Remaining:
         - "Set stock" in adjust page as well as add/subtract.
         - Add product option if stock should be added back upon return or not.
-- Change user list to display deleted users & add an undelete function.
+- Change user list to display deleted users (with toggle) & add an undelete function.
 (All for products as well).
 - Create user "pay out" page, which will be used to mark how much a user has paid off of their owing amount.
     - Track what payment method was used, as well as the transaction # + more details (depending on how they pay)
 - Staff Discount: check if purchaser is staff role and give % off (per item basis)